 Review our contract and customized training brochure for more information, or contact us at firstname.lastname@example.org.

 The JIBC Library maintains a large collection of justice and public safety books, journals, video, and audio, and provides access to extensive online resources.
 Librarians are available to provide research assistance.

-The Office of Graduate Studies & Academic Services sets standards for and oversees the development of academic programs, and coordinates the delivery of liberal arts courses and eLearning.
+The Centre for Academic Planning & Graduate Studies sets standards for and oversees the development of academic programs and coordinates the delivery of liberal arts courses.